-Qualifications Experience LLB, Bachelor of Arts (History, Politics and Philosophy)
+Qualifications LLB, Bachelor of Arts (History, Politics and Philosophy) Experience 36 years of experience as a solicitor at Wallmans Lawye liquor licensing and gaming.

 36 years of experience as a solicitor at Wallmans Lawyers.
 Partner for almost 30 years.
 Chairman of Partners for 2 Years Member of Legal Practitioners Disciplinary Tribunal for 3 years.
-Practiced in local government, planning and liquor licensing and gaming.
+Practiced in local government, planning and

-Sr C Jones
+Sr C Jones DC